 Thank you for competing with us.
 The following materials are meant to help guide you in your competition but remember that they’re only a guide.
 If you want to do something different or if your coach recommends a different route, you are more than welcome to pursue that.

-If you elected to have a coach, please ask your coach any questions you may have.
+Please ask your coach any questions you may have.
 They have valuable experience that can help you.
 Keep in mind that your coach may not help you on substantive issues.
 For Negotiations, that means they can’t help you with deciding what to offer or anything else related to the content of the problem.
 Ask your coach questions relating to the format of the competition, style, or feedback on performance.
 Your coach will watch at least one of your preliminary rounds.
 Speak with them after!
 That is where many people get their most valuable feedback.

 What does the Negotiations competition look like?

-Advanced Negotiations starts with the preliminary rounds (“prelims”).
+Negotiations starts with the preliminary rounds (“prelims”).
 The preliminary rounds are the first three rounds you participate in.
 After each round, the judge of that round will fill out a ballot, determining which side won that round.
 These ballots become available for you to access after the preliminary rounds are concluded and the next rounds for those who advanced (“broke”) are announced.
 You are strongly encouraged to look at those ballots.
 They can offer incredibly valuable insight.

 Everyone who competes in the Negotiations prelims will receive 10 BoB points.
 Those who do not break will receive 1 additional point for each prelim round they won.
 Those who do break will receive an additional 5 points for each round they advance to.